tommyliu313/atwdiproject/readme.md

 User can modify (add, delete, update) the market record.

-1) they should install xampp to build up a local php server.
+1) They should install xampp (https://www.apachefriends.org/download.html) to build up a local php server.
 2) When the installation is completed, they should open the application to start the Apache and MySQL server.
 Please notice that you have entered http://localhost/phpmyadmin/ in the browser.